• Skip to primary navigation

 Sandy Beach

 Alright, we’re cheating a little here.
-Technically the beach is in Saskatchewan, but Sandy Beach Lake is divided in both Alberta and Saskatchewan so it makes our list for Alberta beaches.
+Technically, the beach is in Saskatchewan, but Sandy Beach Lake is divided in both Alberta and Saskatchewan, so it makes our list of Alberta beaches.
 Fifteen minutes north of Lloydminster (and 2.5 hours from Edmonton) Sandy Lake Regional Park has a public dock and a boat launch available nearby, so you can indulge in just about every water sport you fancy.
 But the amenities don’t stop there; their beach also has washroom and shower facilities, picnic sites, a children’s play area, a golf course, and a snack stand for those afternoon ice cream cones.

 Sandy Beach Lake Regional Park itself has fully serviced camping sites as well as group camping areas.
 As far as beaches go, it’s the kind of place where you can easily spend a few weeks enjoying nature, going for long swims, and taking in the starry skies at night.